 For as much as I blog and write about my life, my experiences, my thoughts, I feel kind odd writing about me.
 But I suppose that if you are reading this blog, you might want to know a little about the author.
 You'll piece a lot of this together as you read my various entries, so I'll try to be concise here.

 My name is Farrah.
 I'm a Southern-born gal living in New England.
-I'm in the final year of my doctoral studies in the field of Natural Medicine, I have founded and operate 4 small businesses, and a disability and accessibility advocacy and education project.
+I'm completing my doctoral studies in the field of Natural Medicine focusing on the intersection of phytochemistry and neurology, I have founded and operate a few small businesses, a disability advocacy and education project, and some creative side hustles.
 I am a super busy entrepreneur.
-I work 7 days a week, and suck at taking time off (I'm working on it).

 I also am chronically ill & disabled.
 I have Fibromyalgia, Ehlers Danlos Syndrome, General Anxiety Disorder, Major Depressive Disorder, Complext PTS(D), Chronic Migraine, some form of Dysautonomia, plus other miscellaneous comorbidities and unrelated things.
 I'm also Dyslexic, and have ADHD.
 Everything hurts all the time (yes, all the time.
 Every moment of every day), my joints don't stay in place, I have severe cognitive struggles, and am exceptionally fatigued from the moment I wake up until I finally get to fall asleep again.
 I'm anxious, depressed, struggle to focus, and when I do everything is backwards anyhow.
 Ha!
 It's important to keep a good sense of humor, because life is rough, man!